glennwiz/MetalPoor/README.md

 ## Metal-Poor Universe

-In the early stages of a metal-poor universe, technology and the very nature of life and civilization differ significantly from what we are familiar with in our metal-rich universe.
+In the early stages of a universe, technology and the very nature of life and civilization differ significantly from what we are familiar with in our metal-rich "old??" universe.
 Here are some speculative ideas:

 - **Biological Technology:** Life forms in this universe heavily rely on bioengineering and genetic manipulation for adaptation and survival.
 Organic-based technology is prevalent, with organisms serving as the foundation for advanced systems.